-a.
-For any real property owned or controlled by Settling Defendant located at the Site, Settling Defendant shall, within 15 days after the Effective Date, submit to EPA for review and approval, after consultation with WDNR, a proposed notice to be filed with the appropriate land records office that provides a description of the real property and provides notice to all successors-in-title that the real property is part of the Site, that EPA has selected a remedy for the Site, and that Settling Defendant has entered into a Consent Decree requiring implementation of the remedy.
-The notice also shall identify the United States District Court in which the Consent Decree was filed, the name and civil action number of this case, and the date the Consent Decree was entered by the Court.
-The notice shall also state that information relating to Institutional Controls impacting the property is maintained on the WDNR Database and include the internet address for the WDNR Database.
-Settling Defendant shall record the notice within ten working days after receiving approval of the notice from EPA and WDNR.
-Settling Defendant shall provide EPA and WDNR with a certified copy of the recorded notice within ten working days after recording such notice.

-- b.
-Settling Defendant shall, at least 60 days prior to any Transfer of any real property located at the Site, give written notice: (1) to the transferee regarding the Consent Decree and any Institutional Controls regarding the real property; and (2) to EPA and the State regarding the proposed Transfer, including the name and address of the transferee and the date on which the transferee was notified of the Consent Decree and any Institutional Controls. - Settling Defendant may Transfer any real property located at the Site only if: (1) any Institutional Controls required by Paragraph 26.c have been placed in the WDNR Database and recorded, if required, with respect to the real property; or (2) Settling Defendant has obtained an agreement from the transferee, enforceable by Settling Defendant, the United States, and the State to (i) allow access and restrict land/water use, pursuant to Paragraphs 27.a(1) and 27.a(2), (ii) record and place in the WDNR Database any Institutional Controls on the real property, pursuant to Paragraph 27.a(3), and (iii) subordinate its rights to any such Institutional Controls, pursuant to Paragraph 27.a(3), and EPA has approved the agreement in writing, after consultation with WDNR.
+- a.
+For any real property owned or controlled by Settling Defendant located at the Site, Settling Defendant shall, within 15 days after the Effective Date, submit to EPA for review and approval a proposed notice to be filed with the appropriate land records office that provides a description of the real property and provides notice to all successors-in-title that the real property is part of the Site, that EPA has selected a remedy for the Site, and that a potentially responsible party has entered into a Consent Decree requiring implementation of the remedy.
+The notice also shall describe the land use restrictions, if any, set forth in Paragraphs 25.b and 26.a(2) and shall identify the United States District Court in which the Consent Decree was filed, the name and civil action number of this case, and the date the Consent Decree was entered by the Court.
+Settling Defendant shall record the notice within ten days after EPA's approval of the notice.
+Settling Defendant shall provide EPA with a certified copy of the recorded notice within ten days after recording such notice. - b.
+Settling Defendant shall, at least 60 days prior to any Transfer of any real property located at the Site, give written notice (1) to the transferee regarding the Consent Decree and any Institutional Controls regarding the real property and (2) to EPA and the State regarding the proposed Transfer, including the name and address of the transferee and the date on which the transferee was notified of the Consent Decree and any Institutional Controls. - c.
+Settling Defendant may Transfer any real property located at the Site only if: (1) any Proprietary Controls required by Paragraph 25.c have been established with respect to the real property; or (2) Settling Defendant has obtained an agreement from the transferee, enforceable by Settling Defendant and the United States, to (i) allow access and restrict land/water use, pursuant to Paragraphs 26.a(1) and 26.a(2), (ii) establish any Proprietary Controls on the real property, pursuant to Paragraph 26.a(3), and (iii) subordinate its rights to any such Proprietary Controls, pursuant to Paragraph 26.a(3), and EPA has approved the agreement in writing.
 If, after a Transfer of the real property, the transferee fails to comply with the agreement provided for in this Paragraph 9.c, Settling Defendant shall take all reasonable steps to obtain the transferee's compliance with such agreement.
-The United States and the State may seek the transferee's compliance with the agreement and/or assist Settling Defendant in obtaining compliance with the agreement.
+The United States may seek the transferee's compliance with the agreement and/or assist Settling Defendant in obtaining compliance with the agreement.
 Settling Defendant shall reimburse the United States under Section XVI (Payments for Response Costs), for all costs incurred, direct or indirect, by the United States regarding obtaining compliance with such agreement, including, but not limited to, the cost of attorney time. - d.
 In the event of any Transfer of real property located at the Site, unless the United States otherwise consents in writing, Settling Defendant shall continue to comply with its obligations under the Consent Decree, including, but not limited to, its obligation to provide and/or secure access, to implement, maintain, monitor, and report on Institutional Controls, and to abide by such Institutional Controls.